-The Shift and the Shocks:
+The Shifts and the Shocks: Emerging Economies in an Age of Financial Crises

-Emerging economies in an age of financial crises Martin Wolf
+Martin Wolf

 "My view is that improvements in monetary policy, though certainly not the only factor, have probably been an important source of the Great Moderation.
 In particular, I am not convinced that the decline in macroeconomic volatility of the past two decades was primarily the result of good luck, as some have argued, though I am sure good luck had its part to play as well."

-Ben Bernanke, Federal Reserve Board Governor, 2004.
+-Ben Bernanke, Federal Reserve Board Governor (2004)

 The past is a foreign country.
-In a celebrated speech on what economists hubristically called the "great moderation", Mr Bernanke talked about what now seems a different planet - a world not of financial crisis and long-term economic malaise, but of outstanding stability and superlative monetary policy.
+In a celebrated speech on what economists hubristically called the "great moderation," Ben Bernanke talked about what now seems a different planet-a world not of financial crisis and long-term economic malaise, but of outstanding stability and superlative monetary policy.
 This may seem exaggerated.
-But look at what then governor, now chairman, Bernanke, said: "improved monetary policy has likely made an important contribution not only to the reduced volatility of inflation (which is not particularly controversial) but to the reduced volatility of output as well."
+But look at what then-Governor Bernanke (2004) said: "improved monetary policy has likely made an important contribution not only to the reduced volatility of inflation (which is not particularly controversial) but to the reduced volatility of output as well."
 This seems quaint.

 The economics establishment failed.
 It failed to understand how the economy worked, at the macroeconomic level, because it failed to understand financial risk, and it failed to understand financial risk because it failed to understand how the economy worked at the macroeconomic level.
 The work of economists who did understand these sources of fragility was ignored because it did not fit into an imaginary world of rational agents that the professors Pangloss had made up.

-In what follows, I intend to address four questions: where are we?
+In what follows, I intend to address four questions: Where are we?
 How did we get here?
 What are the global implications?
 What are the implications for emerging economies?

-Where are we?
+Where Are We?

 Sometimes, indeed, I have to pinch myself.
-Since 2008, the highincome countries have been in a "contained depression".
+Since 2008, the high-income countries have been in a "contained depression."
 What are the symptoms?
-They are the combination of exceptionally aggressive monetary policies with weak economies, high unemployment and low inflation.
+They are the combination of exceptionally aggressive monetary policies with weak economies, high unemployment, and low inflation.
 The Bank of Japan's official intervention rate has been close to zero since 1995.
 The Federal Reserve's rate has been near zero since October 2008.
-The Bank of England's reached half a per cent in March 2009.
-The European Central Bank, the advanced economies' most conservative central bank, has been at half a per cent since May of this year.
-But it reached 1 per cent four years earlier, then made a ridiculous effort to raise rates in 2011, and was driven back down to 1 per cent by December.
+The Bank of England's reached half a percent in March 2009.
+The European Central Bank (ECB), the advanced economies' most conservative central bank, has been at half a percent since May 2013.
+But it reached 1 percent four years earlier, then made a ridiculous effort to raise rates in 2011, and was driven back down to 1 percent by December.
 Nobody but the ECB can imagine its monetary policies are not now too tight.
-Moreover, beyond nearly free money, these central banks have all engaged in huge expansions of their balance sheets.
-(See Chart 1.)
+Moreover, beyond nearly free money, these central banks have all engaged in huge expansions of their balance sheets (Chart 1).

-Nevertheless, of the six largest high-income economies, only the US and the German were larger in the second quarter of 2013 than they had been at their pre-crisis peak.
+Nevertheless, of the six largest high-income economies, only the United States and Germany were larger in the second quarter of 2013 than they had been at their pre-crisis peak.
 More striking is how far economies had fallen below pre-crisis trends.
-In the second quarter of 2013, the eurozone economy was 13 per cent below its 1995-2007 trend, which was already far from dynamic, the US economy had fallen 14 per cent below its 1980-2007 trend and the UK had fallen 18 per cent, again below the 1980-2007 trend.
-(See Charts 2 and 3.)
+In the third quarter of 2013, the euro zone economy was 13 percent below its 1995-2007 trend, which was already far from dynamic; the

+U.S. economy had fallen 14 percent below its 1980-2007 trend (Chart 2); and the U.K. had fallen 18 percent, again below its 1980-2007 trend (Chart 3).